Alison Pill

 Alison Pill (born November 27, 1985) is a Canadian actress.
-A former child actress, Pill began her career at age 12, appearing in numerous films and television series.
-She transitioned to adult roles and her breakthrough came with the television series The Book of Daniel (2006).
-That same year, she was nominated for a Tony Award for Best Featured Actress in a Play for her performance in The Lieutenant of Inishmore (2006).
+A former child actress, Pill began her career at age 12, appearing in numerous projects before transitioning to adult roles with a breakthrough role in the television series The Book of Daniel (2006).
+That same year, she made her Broadway debut in The Lieutenant of Inishmore (2006) earning a nomination for Tony Award for Best Featured Actress in a Play.
+Pill's other notable stage roles include in Blackbird (2007), Mauritius (2007), The Miracle Worker (2010), The House of Blue Leaves (2011), and Three Tall Women (2018).